Alcohol and the Adolescent Brain

 If a person drinks enough, particularly if they do so quickly, alcohol can produce a blackout.
 Alcohol-induced blackouts are gaps in a person’s memory for events that occurred while they were intoxicated.
 These gaps happen because alcohol temporarily blocks the transfer of memories from short-term to long-term storage—a process known as memory consolidation—in a brain area called the hippocampus.

 Alcohol-related blackouts are quite common among adolescents.
-In one study, 1 in 5 older adolescents who ever drank alcohol reported an alcohol-induced blackout in the previous 6 months.7
+In one study, one in five older adolescents who ever drank alcohol reported an alcohol-induced blackout in the previous six months.7

 Even a small amount of alcohol can cause subtle memory impairment while a person is drinking.
 The more alcohol a person consumes, the more significant the memory impairment.8